 The Chronicle of Philanthropy, January 18, 2019

 Brian Malte, executive director of the Hope and Heal Fund, reflects on the role of gun violence “as both driving and reinforcing racial and economic inequality,” and the need for philanthropy to invest in the communities most affected by this issue.
-The Hope and Heal Fund is supported by the Foundation’s Local and Emerging Opportunities program.
+The Hope and Heal Fund is supported by the Foundation’s Community and Opportunity program.

 Small Loans Make Big Difference for Businesses Owned by Women, Minorities